UofT-DSI/applying_statistical_concepts/03_instructional_team/README.md

 # Technical Facilitator Playbook

 ## How do you interact with the repo?
 The Technical Facilitator will deliver the content in the `/01_materials/slides` directory.
 You are encouraged to live code with participants during live sessions.
-Please ensure that live coding files are uploaded to a new directory called `/live_code` under `/04_cohort_three` in this repository using a new branch.
+Please ensure that live coding files are uploaded to a new directory called `/live_code` under `/04_this_cohort` in this repository using a new branch.
 Please open a pull request for it to be merged.

 ## How does the module flow?
-The module is organized into 3 main directories:
+The module is organized into 4 main directories:
-1. Slides
+1. materials
-2. Assignments
+2. activities
-3. Exercises
+3. instructional team
-4. Homework
+4. this cohort

-The `/01_materials/slides` directory contains the live learning session slides.
+The `/01_materials/slides` directory contains the live learning session slides and `/01_materials/notebooks` helps the supplementary notebooks.

 The `/02_activities/assignments` directory contains assignments participants should submit for evaluation as  `complete` or `incomplete`.
 The assignments measure a participant's achievement of the learning outcomes, and help technical facilitators determine if a participant has successfully completed the learning module.

-The `/02_activities/exercises` directory contains exercises related to each live learning session.
-The technical facilitator will review each exercise at the end of the live learning sessions.
-Exercise 1 will be provided to participants prior to the first session.
-The technical facilitator is expected to review this exercise in the first session.

-The `/02_activities/homework` directory contains homework participants can complete to further develop and practice the skills covered in a learning module.
-Homework is optional, but participants are encouraged to complete as much as they can.
-While the homework is optional, a portion of the work periods each week should be used to review the homework.
-Week 1 work periods should cover homework 1 & 2, Week 2 should cover homework 3, and Week 3 should cover homework 4.

 ### Week 1